lmc2179/lmc2179.github.io/drafts/prediction_interval_conformal.md

 Bertrand Russell

-# Take off your point estimate blinders
+# Take off your point prediction blinders

 E[y | X] or P(y | X) isn't the end of the story